Axelrod-Python/Axelrod/docs/tutorials/contributing/guidelines.rst

    descriptive variable names**.
 3. Commits: Please try to use commit messages that give a meaningful history for anyone using git's log features.
-Try to use messages that complete sentence, "If merged, this commit will...."
+Try to use messages that complete sentence, "This commit will..."
 There is some excellent guidance on the subject from `Chris Beams <https://chris.beams.io/posts/git-commit/>`_
 4. Testing: the project uses the `unittest
    <https://docs.python.org/2/library/unittest.html>`_ library and has a nice